keep-starknet-strange/ziggy-starkdust/docs/SECURITY.md

 ## Introduction

-Security is a top priority in the development of Cairo-Zig.
+Security is a top priority in the development of Ziggy STARKdust.
 This document outlines some security best practices that contributors should follow, as well as procedures for reporting security vulnerabilities.

 ---